This article was updated on July 10, 2018.

-For example, according to an ADP case study, restaurant CFO Bruce Clark faced a compliance challenge that required monitoring both part-time and full-time employees with variable schedules throughout the year to remain compliant with both the Affordable Care Act and the Fair Labor Standards Act and their changing regulatory requirements.
+For example, according to an ADP case study, restaurant CFO Bruce Clark faced a compliance challenge that required monitoring both part-time and full-time employees with variable schedules throughout the year to remain compliant with both the Affordable Care Act (ACA) and the Fair Labor Standards Act (FLSA) and their changing regulatory requirements.
 He, therefore, turned to a time and labor management system that could "identify and address compliance issues that may result from interactions with government agencies before they become a problem."

 Myth #2: My HR Technology Protects Me

 With over one-third of midmarket organizations facing unexpected compliance fines, according to the Midsized Owners Study, it's clear that many organizations mistakenly believe they're protected.
 Tammy McCutchen, principal at Littler Mendelson's Washington D.C. office, has found that some of the costliest wage-hour mistakes are caused by systems for timekeeping and other key activities.
 For example, "While employees must be paid for all hours worked, many timekeeping systems default to scheduled hours.
 If employees perform work before or after their shifts, your technology set up could be introducing liability.
 You should require all non-exempt employees to punch in and out," McCutchen advises.